Introduction

 - Focus on improving specific aspects in each revision

 Simulate exam conditions with mock tests for better preparation on test day.
-Full-length practice tests help build stamina and time management skills crucial for the actual exam.
+Full-length IELTS writing practice tests help build stamina and time management skills crucial for the actual IELTS writing test, as emphasized in our IELTS online coaching program.

 -

-- Write by hand if taking the paper-based test
+- Write by hand if taking the paper-based IELTS writing test

 -

-- Practice Task 1 and Task 2 in sequence (20 and 40 minutes)
+- Practice Task 1 and IELTS writing task 2 in sequence (20 and 40 minutes)

 -